hertzmann/hertzmann.github.io/_posts/2023-09-08-why-research-labs-should-publish.md

 In the whitepaper model, there are no real standards, and so it is very easy to engage in lazy writing and lazy thinking.
 In fact, it's incentivized, if the mere act of writing whitepapers is rewarded.

-Some of my more theoretical papers began with a general intuition and a belief; only in the process of writing did I really work out my arguments and figure out what I was trying to say.
+Some of my more theoretical papers began with a general intuition and a belief; only in the process of writing did I really work out solid arguments.
+And my beliefs changed quite a bit in the process.